Permaculture Certification Course | Regenerative Design

-1st - 12th of September 2017
+1st - 14th of October 2019

-What is perma-culture?
+What is Permaculture?

 Permaculture offers practical skills and methods for designing and creating sustainable living systems, integrating human needs with the ecosystems in which we are rooted.